-When the ScienceLogic platform begins an internal collection, it checks to see if any ICDAs are aligned.
-If ICDAs are aligned, the platform performs an "Extended Internal Collection".
+When SL1 begins an internal collection, it checks to see if any ICDAs are aligned.
+If ICDAs are aligned, SL1 performs an "Extended Internal Collection".
 The platform combines data it collected using ICDAs with data it collected using an internal SNMP process, and then the platform completes the collection process.